Skip to main content

 The dog’s owners said they have contacted an attorney to discuss potential legal action

-JACKSONVILLE, Fla. – What began as a routine outing for Luna, the 5-year-old pit bull, and her owner, Robert Colasanti, turned into an unexpected event that turned into a physical confrontation with an off-duty animal control officer.
+JACKSONVILLE, Fla. – What began as a routine outing for Luna, a 5-year-old pit bull, and her owner, Robert Colasanti, turned into an unexpected event that turned into a physical confrontation with an off-duty animal control officer.

 RELATED: Overwhelming support: More than 100 people show up to foster, adopt 130 chihuahuas found neglected in Jacksonville home